-Natural water sources include rainfall, ground water discharge, and flooding of the AA due to high tides or naturally high riverine flows.
+Natural water sources include percipitation, ground water discharge, and flooding of the AA due to high tides or naturally high riverine flows.
 Examples of unnatural sources include stormdrains that empty into the AA or into an immediately adjacent area.
 For seeps and springs that occur at the toes of earthen dams, the reservoirs behind the dams are water sources.
 Large regional reservoirs, lakes, or urban storm drain systems that do not drain directly into the AA can be considered water sources if they have systemic, ubiquitous, visible effects on the condition of the AA.
-For example, the salinity regimes and hence the plant communities of estuarine wetlands in Suisun Bay of the San Francisco Estuary are affected by the operation of large dams in the Sierra Nevada.
-A portion of the Ventura River is visibly affected by the operation of Matilija Dam.
-The conditions of these wetlands might also be affected by nearby discharges from sewage treatment facilities or storm drains, which would therefore also be considered water sources.
+For example, the salinity regimes of estuarine wetlands in San Francisco Bay are indirectly affected by dams in the Sierra Nevada, but some of the same wetlands are directly affected by nearby discharges from sewage treatment facilities.
 Engineered hydrological controls, such as weirs, tide gates, flashboards, grade control structures, check dams, etc., can serve to demarcate the boundary of an AA (see Section 3.5), but they are not considered water sources.